REPAIRING THE WORLD

 Healthy Living Fair: Shir Hadash organizes an annual health fair where free health screenings are provided to a large medically underserved community in San Jose.
 We team with the Muslim Community Center and the church hosting the fair for this event.
 Medical, non-medical and Spanish-English speaking volunteers all help to make this a highly successful event.
 For more information, contact chair Stuart Katzman.

 Holiday Visits to the Homebound for High Holidays, Chanukah & Passover: Volunteers from Shir Hadash deliver holiday foods from Jewish Family services, and give the gift of their company to homebound elderly.
 For more information, contact Chairperson .

 Rotating Shelter Feeding of the Homeless: This year we will be partnering with the Rotating Shelter Feeding of the Homeless program by providing and serving food to the church housing a group of homeless men.
-Our week: December 22–28, 2012.
-For more information, contact Chairs Rena Alisa and Andrea Harris.
+Our week: December 22–27, 2013.
+For more information, contact Chair Andrea Harris.

-Mitzvah/Tzedakah day: On Sunday, January 20, 2013, adults and children from the Shir Hadash community will participate in a variety of projects for the benefit of the temple and local communities.
+Mitzvah/Tzedakah day: On Sunday, January 19, 2014, adults and children from the Shir Hadash community will participate in a variety of projects for the benefit of the temple and local communities.
 The activities this year will include making and serving meals to the homeless, making blankets for those in need, park clean-up, an ice cream social and talent show at a retirement home, a Humane Society project.
-Among the many activities, this year we will be hosting the project Stop Hunger Now, boxing up at least 10,000 meals for worldwide distribution.
 For more information, contact .